mattjones315/RPackage_Tutorial/Tutorial.md

 For now, you can leave the NAMESPACE as is, exporting all functions.

+Also to note is that you can provide a license (e.g. MIT) by using the `usethis` package -- for example `usethis::use_mit_license("Matt Jones")`.
+This will add to your DESCRIPTOIN file as well as create a new LICENSE file for your pacakge.

+To make sure that everything works correctly, you can run `R CMD check .` via command line from within your package directory.

 ### Publishing on Github

 The easiest way to publish your R package is on github.
 This can be done simply by creating a repository for your code (e.g. https://github.com/mattjones315/BaseballStats).
 Users then can install your package with devtools using `devtools::install_github('mattjones315/BaseballStats`), for example.